cliffano/cmdt/README.md

 Cmdt is a command-line tool for testing command-line tools.

 This is handy for testing a command execution result by checking its exit code and output.
+Commands will be executed in a temporary directory /tmp/cmdt-<millis>-<pid>/<filepath> .

 Installation
 ------------